Automatic-Window-Blinds/firmware/docs/CONTRIBUTING.md

 4. **Push & PR:** Push your branch to GitHub and open a Pull Request against `main`

+## Example PR

+For an example PR, see [PR #1](https://github.com/Automatic-Window-Blinds/firmware/pull/1).
+Feel free to follow this as a reference.

 ## Code Review Checklist

 Before marking your PR as ready, please check: